-As you know, we need to link Abaqus and Intel Fortran to execute user subroutines such as VUMAT, UMAT, USDFLD, etc. You can link various versions of Abaqus and Fortran.
+As you know, we need to link Abaqus and Intel Fortran to execute user subroutines such as VUMAT, UMAT, USDFLD, etc. Abaqus Fortran linking can be done in various versions of Abaqus and Fortran.
 Here in this article, we are trying to link Abaqus 2017 and Fortran on Windows 10 (x64).
 To do that, we also need another program named Microsoft Visual Studio.

 As you can see in the article Compatible versions of Intel Fortran and Visual Studio for Abaqus, this is the compatibility list for Abaqus 2017: